aliyev12/sprint-planner/README.md

 // See if you need to delete rooms from Rooms object on the server (probably yes!).
 Otherwise, the unused and unaccessible rooms will keep piling up in server memory

+// Find a way to intead of sending roomData with every update, to just send specific updates based on whatever is happening.
+For example, for voting sessions, maybe just emiting and listening on currentSession object.

 ## Progress

 // !!
 Stopped at trying to switch voting cards into edit mode.
 Need to : - Add dotted botder around cards when in edit mode - add a trash delete button in top right corder